NEONScience/NEON-Data-Skills/tutorials/lidar/plasio-free-online-data-viz-to-explore-Lidar-data.md

 data using LASzip NaCl module.
 Plasio is Chrome-only at this time, but it is hoped that other contributors can step forward to bring it to other browsers.
 >
-> It is expected that most WebGL-capable browers should be able to support plasio, and it contains nothing that is explicitly Chrome-specific beyond the optional NaCL LASzip module.
+> It is expected that most WebGL-capable browsers should be able to support plasio, and it contains nothing that is explicitly Chrome-specific beyond the optional NaCL LASzip module.